Programmable Exhaust for Optimal Thick-Film Spin Coating

 To achieve ultra-low uniformity on thick films in spin-coating processes, precise control of solvent vapors is crucial.
 A closed bowl environment and programmable exhaust module enable this control.

-One of the most critical results in spin-coating processes is coating uniformity.
-In many cases, engineers are challenged with achieving ultra-low uniformity on thick films.
-To achieve such a high uniform coating, automated control of the solvent vapors is essential.
+One of the most critical results in spin-coating is coating uniformity.
+In many cases, engineers are challenged to address ultra-low uniformity on thick films.
+To achieve a highly uniform coating, automated control of the solvent vapors is essential.
 A closed bowl environment combined with a programmable exhaust module allows the solvent vapor concentration to be precisely controlled at various stages in the spin-coating process.

 Creating a Solvent-Rich Environment: Prewet Dispense Step